 As soon as you’ve lost your job, check out your current insurance benefits.
 Find out when your benefits get cut off.
 You may discover that your health and dental coverage continues through the end of the month.
 If that’s the case, make a dentist appointment while you still can, as every week of extra coverage matters.

-Apply for COBRA Insurance
+Get COBRA Dental Insurance

 The Washington Health Benefits Exchange is a key part of the Affordable Care Act.
 The Affordable Care Act creates a marketplace for each state to offer health and dental coverage to individuals and families.
 It’s an easily accessible, online marketplace where you can find, compare, and enroll in Qualified Health and Dental Plans.
-You can also get information on tax credits or financial aid to help cover co-pays and premiums.
-And since losing your job is often considered a qualifying life event, you don’t have to worry about the annual enrollment period; you can enroll right away.
+You can also get information on tax credits or financial aid to help cover your co-pays and premiums.
+And because losing your job is often considered a qualifying life event, you don’t have to worry about the annual enrollment period; you can enroll right away.
 Visit WAHBExchange.org or call 1-855-923-4633 to learn more.

-Shopping for dental coverage?
+Out of a job and need dental coverage?
 We offer 5 individual plans designed to meet any smile's needs or budget.

-*This blog post updated in May 2018.
+*This blog post updated in July 2019.